[Looking for 2022 events? See this article.]

 MozCon is hosted by Moz, and features three days of actionable sessions in SEO, brand development, CRO, the mobile landscape, analytics, customer experience, social and content marketing, and more.

-MozCon isn’t agency-specific, but search-oriented agencies can expect a lot of relevant content.
+Although MozCon isn’t agency-specific, search-oriented agencies can expect a lot of relevant content.
 Past speakers have included Ian Lurie, Oli Gardner, Rand Fishkin, and Wil Reynolds.

 This will be the first MozCon since founder Rand Fishkin stepped away from day-to-day operations.